tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通直播模式/跑通直播模式（Windows）_intl_en.md

 ## Overview
-This document describes how to implement an online live streaming service that supports video co-anchoring and viewing by tens of thousands of concurrent viewers based on the TRTC SDK:
+This document describes how to implement an online live streaming service that supports video co-anchoring and viewing by tens of thousands of concurrent viewers based on the TRTC SDK.
+This document only lists the most commonly used APIs.
-- This document only mentions the most basic features.
-If you want to learn more about advanced features, please see [Advanced Features](https://intl.cloud.tencent.com/document/product/647/35242).
-- This document only lists the most commonly used APIs.
 If you want to learn more about API functions, please see the [API documentation](https://intl.cloud.tencent.com/document/product/647/35119).

 ## Sample Code